 The seminar starts with an introductory meeting on April 14.
-Ideas for experiments or field studies will be presented in a blocked event on May 17.
+Ideas for experiments or field studies will be presented in a blocked event on May 18.
 Each presentation should last max.
 20 minutes.
 Full attendance in all meetings is required for successful participation in the seminar.

-Group seminar papers of 8-10 pages, as well as an individual abstract of 75 to 100 words are to be handed in at the end of the semester.
+Group seminar papers of 8-10 pages, as well as two individual abstracts are to be handed in at the end of the semester.